hegde-karthik/Forgger-Game/README.md

  * The enemies(bugs) should be avoided at all cost.
  * As the score increases, the enemy speed increases

+##Getting started##
+* To start the game, open the index.html file from your browser.

 ## Controls ##
  * Use arrow keys to move the player